Core Idea

 Radical Candor, developed by Kim Scott based on her experience at Google and Apple, operates on two axes:

-Care Personally: Demonstrating genuine concern for someone as a human being, not just a role.
-This means getting to know people, understanding what motivates them, and showing that you value them beyond their work output.
+- Care Personally: Demonstrating genuine concern for someone as a human being — understanding what motivates them, valuing them beyond their work output

-Challenge Directly: Being clear, specific, and honest about areas for improvement or disagreement.
-This means saying what you really think, not sugarcoating messages or avoiding difficult conversations.
+- Challenge Directly: Being clear, specific, and honest about areas for improvement — saying what you really think without sugarcoating

 The Four Quadrants